-It is important to maintain field sanitation by; always cleaning equipment used in one field before it is used in another and ensuring that any manure that is used is weed seed free.
-Contaminated irrigation water from canals, reservoirs and sumps can also spread weed seed.
+Purchasing seed that is guaranteed to be weed-free will help prevent the introduction of new weed species to a field.
+It is also important to maintain field sanitation by always cleaning equipment used in one field before it is used in another and ensuring that any manure that is used is weed seed free.
+Weed seed can also be spread by contaminated irrigation water from canals, reservoirs and sumps.

 Irrigation ditches, field borders and any other uncropped area should be maintained weed-free.
 A properly leveled field is important to prevent the build up water in isolated areas, especially when utilizing furrow irrigation.
-This water build up will promote the germination of weeds that are favored by wet conditions.
+This water build up will promote the germination of weeds that favor wet conditions.